Skip to content

 This new metal was thus to be named " Rhodium " by Wollaston, in reference to the Greek term rhodon , which means "rose".

-This word referred to the color of the same name, because of the pink color that the metal gives to a solution of rhodium sulfate.
+This word referred to the color of the same name, due to the pink color that the metal gives to a solution of rhodium sulfate.

-Rhodium is used in the automotive industry, jewelry, electronics and in various chemical reactions.
+Rhodium is used in the automotive, jewelry, electronics industries and in various chemical reactions.

-In jewelry, Rhodium is used for rhodium plating, to plate solid silver or white gold jewelry in order to preserve its shine, brilliance and non-corrosion.
+In jewelry making, rhodium is used for rhodium plating, to plate solid silver or white gold jewelry in order to preserve its shine, brilliance and corrosion resistance.

-South Africa is positioning itself as the world's leading player in rhodium mining, followed by countries such as Russia, Canada and the United States.
+South Africa is positioned as the world's leading player in rhodium extraction, followed by countries such as Russia, Canada and the United States.

-Rhodium is usually extracted as a by-product during the mining of other metals, particularly those belonging to the platinum group, because these metals are often associated in the same deposits.
+Rhodium is usually extracted as a by-product during the extraction of other metals, especially those belonging to the platinum group, as these metals are often associated in the same deposits.

-It can be purchased in the form of bullion or coins.
+It is possible to buy it in the form of ingots or coins.

 Rhodium is not as readily available for purchase as other precious metals such as gold or silver.